goncalves-lab/waddR/README.md

 valid only if the samples can be assumed to come from continuous distributions.

-See the documentation of these functions `?wasserstein.test`, `?wasserstein.test.sp`, `?wasserstein.test.asy` for more details.
+See the documentation of the function \code{?wasserstein.test} for more details.

 ### Single Cell Test: